HaveTimeDrinkTea/w06_JS_Code_Quiz/README.md

 ## Features

 ### Main Features
-* A Styled homepage with dynamically displayed quiz section at the click of a button
+* A styled homepage with dynamically displayed quiz section at the click of a button
-  * Each quiz has 3 questions and a total of 15 seconds to complete.
+  * Each quiz has 3 questions and a total of 18 seconds to complete.
   * The quiz questions are selected from a quiz bank of 20 questions and each question will not be repeated in each quiz
   * Upon clicking an answer, the user is presented with the next question until there are no more questions or that the time has run out.
-  * When the user selects the wrong answer, the total time left will be reduced by 3 seconds.
+  * When the user selects the wrong answer, the total time left will be reduced by 2 seconds.
 This penalty information will be shown when the quiz completes.
 * At the end of the quiz, the user is
   * presented with a custom message about their score
   * given the option to submit their name and the current score for adding to the league table.
-    * the league table stores top 3 users and if the current score is not more than the lowest score held in the client side local storage, then the user is presented with the approprite message.
+The league table stores top 3 users held in the client side local storage area.
+    * If the current score is less than the lowest score in the client side local storage, then the user is presented with the appropriate message.
-    * if the score is higher than the lowest score held in the client side local storage, then it will be inserted into the league table with the previous low score being removed.
+    * If the score is higher than the lowest score held, then it will be inserted into the league table with the previous low score being removed.
-    * if there are less than 3 scores in the league table, then the user's current score will be inserted into the league table.
+    * If there are less than 3 scores in the league table, then the user's current score will be inserted into the league table.
-  * The user will also be given the option of restarting the quiz without storing their current score.
 * Users can view the high scores league table by clicking on the High Score link at the top of the home page